amoschou/acrubrics/SHE.md

 ### Year 8

+By the end of Year 8,
+Students examine (UIS78–2) the different science knowledge used in occupations.
+They explain how (NDS78–1) evidence has led to an improved understanding of a scientific idea and describe situations in which (NDS78–2) scientists collaborated (UIS78–1) to generate solutions to contemporary problems.
+They reflect on (UIS78–1) implications of these solutions for different groups in society.

 | Grade | Use of science | Development of science | Nature of science | Influence of science |
 |-------|-------------|----------|---------------|--------------------------|
 | A | Examines the different science understanding and skills used in occupations and explains how these have influenced human life. | Analyses how a range of new evidence from multiple individuals and across disciplines leads to an improved and refined understanding of a scientific idea. | Explains situations in which scientists used science and technology and collaborated to generate solutions to contemporary problems. | Analyses implications of these referenced solutions for different groups in society with careful assessment of how ethical and technological factors are involved. |